 He has lectured about wine at Ben-Gurion University & various colleges and been a wine judge in international competition.
 At both Golan Heights and Carmel Wineries, he created and curated a wine library.

 Adam Montefiore writes about wine in both Israeli and international publications.
-He is the wine writer for the Jerusalem Post and also writes for www.wines-israel.com and the Jewish Chronicle.
-He is a member of The Circle of Wine Writers.
-He has written and contributed to the books The Wine Route of Israel, Shvill Ha’Yayin, The Book of New Israeli Food and Wines of Israel.
-He contributes to Hugh Johnson’s Pocket Wine Book, Jancis Robinson MW’s The Oxford Companion To Wine, Oz Clarke’s Pocket Wine A-Z, The World Atlas of Wine and The Sotheby’s Wine Encyclopedia.
-He also provided assistance to Wine Folly and Robert Parker’s Wine Buyer’s Guide.
+He is the wine writer for the Jerusalem Post and is a member of The Circle of Wine Writers.
+He has written and contributed to the books: The Wine Route of Israel, Shvill Ha’Yayin, The Book of New Israeli Food and Wines of Israel.
+He has contributed to: Hugh Johnson’s Pocket Wine Book, Jancis Robinson MW’s The Oxford Companion To Wine, The World Atlas of Wine, Wine Grapes, Oz Clarke’s Pocket Wine A-Z, The Sotheby’s Wine Encyclopedia, Robert Parker’s The Wine Buyer’s Guide and Wine Folly.

 He is CEO of Adam Montefiore Wine Consultancy, working with wineries, retailers, hotels & restaurants, and also a partner in the Israel Wine Experience, which educates about Israeli wine.
 He is a specialist in the wines of Israel, the Levant and the Eastern Mediterranean, and is a pioneer advocate of the Eastern Mediterranean as a quality wine region.